yang6world/hassio-addons/readarr/README.md

 1. Check the logs of the add-on to see if everything went well.
 1. Open the webUI and adapt the software options

+## Usage

+Webui can be found at <http://homeassistant:8787/readarr> or with ingress ☝️ by clicking the `Open Web UI` button.

+The default username/password : described in the startup log.

 ## Configuration

----

-Webui can be found at <http://your-ip:PORT>.
-The default username/password : described in the startup log.
-Configurations can be done through the app webUI, except for the following options
+Options can be configured through three ways :

+### Addon options

 ```yaml
 PGID: user